locka99/cpp-to-rust-book/compiling_and_linking/index.md

 ## Optimized compilation

-In a typical edit \/ compile \/ debug cycle there is no need to optimize code and so Rust doesn't optimize
+In a typical edit \/ compile \/ debug cycle there is no need to optimize code and so Rust doesn't optimize unless you ask it to.

-Aside from slowing down compilation it may obfuscate the code so that backtraces and debugging may not point at the proper lines of code in the source.
+Optimization takes longer to happen and can reorder the code so that backtraces and debugging may not point at the proper lines of code in the source.

 If you want to optimize your code, add a -O argument to rustc: